Extended circular nim: Introduction

 \subsubsection{Simplicial nim}

 {\sc Simplicial nim} is a generalization of {\sc nim} and {\sc Moore's nim}.

 Let $V$ be a finite set of vertices.
-A {\em simplicial complex} $\Delta$ on $V$ is a subset of $2^{\mid V \mid}$ which satisfies the following: \begin{itemize} \item For any element $v \in V,$ $\{v\} \in \Delta$ \item If $F \in \Delta$ and $G \subseteq F,$ then $G \in \Delta$. \end{itemize} An element of $\Delta$ is termed a {\em face} of $\Delta$.
-Ehrenborg and Steingr\'{i}msson studied {\sc nim} on simplicial complexes or {\sc simplicial nim} \cite{ES96}.
-Let $\Delta$ be a simplicial complex of a finite set $V$.
+A {\em simplicial complex} $\Delta$ on $V$ is a subset of $2^{V}$ which satisfies the following: \begin{itemize} \item For every element $v \in V,$ $\{v\} \in \Delta$ \item If $F \in \Delta$ and $G \subseteq F,$ then $G \in \Delta$. \end{itemize} An element of $\Delta$ is termed a {\em face} of $\Delta$.
+Ehrenborg and Steingr\'{i}msson studied {\sc nim} on simplicial complexes or {\sc simplicial nim} in \cite{ES96}.
+Let $\Delta$ be a simplicial complex on a finite set $V$.
 Each vertex has several tokens.
 In {\sc nim} on $\Delta$, the players, in turn, choose a non-empty face $F$ in $\Delta$ and arbitrarily remove any positive number of tokens from all vertices in $F$.
 The original {\sc nim} and {\sc moore's nim} can be considered as special cases of this game.
 Ehrenborg and Steingr\'{i}msson did not characterize the $\mathcal{P}$-positions of {\sc nim} on $\Delta$ without restrictions but discovered good constructions and characterized $\mathcal{P}$-positions for certain cases.
 For example, they proved that circuits, which are subsets of the vertex set and not faces of the simplicial complex, but all proper subsets of them are faces, can be used for characterizing $\mathcal{P}$-positions.
-Horrocks \cite{Hor10} and Penn \cite{Pen21} also researched this topic.
+Horrocks \cite{Hor10} and Penn \cite{Pen21} also studied this ruleset. {\sc Hypergraph nim}, studied in \cite{BGHMM19a, BGHMM19b, BGHMM23}, is known as a generalization of {\sc simplicial nim}.

 For nonnegative integers $n_0, n_1, \ldots, n_{m-1},$ a position $(n_0, n_1, \ldots, n_{m-1})$ of {\sc nim} on $\Delta$ is a position such that there are $n_i$ tokens on $v_i$ for each $i$.